AdobeDocs/campaign-web.es-ES/help/v8/get-started/list-filters.md

 Activate the **Display advanced attributes** toggle to see all available attributes for the current list in the left palette of the rule builder, such as nodes, groupings, 1-1 links, 1-N links.
 The attribute list updates instantly.

-[The screenshot shows the Display advanced attributes toggle used to reveal hidden attributes in the rule builder palette.](assets/adv-toggle.png){zoomable="yes"}{width="70%" align="left" zoomable="yes"}
+[The screenshot shows the Display advanced attributes toggle used to reveal hidden attributes in the rule builder palette.](assets/adv-toggle.png){zoomable="yes"}{width="70%" zoomable="yes"}
 -->